MozillaDataScience/outreachy-datascience-2018/device-failure/README.md

 (`failure`).
 The rows of the dataset correspond to single telemetry samples for a device.

 ## Applicant Information
 Issues regarding this dataset are categorized under the `Device Failure` project.
-Please select one issue to work on.
+Please select one issue to work on, and download and load the dataset mentioned above.
 Some additional advice

 * Use _R_ or _Python_